-In this documentation, a greater-than symbol (>) is used to separate actions within a step and items within a cross-reference path.
+In Novell documentation, a greater-than symbol (>) is used to separate actions within a step and items in a cross-reference path.

-A trademark symbol ([®], [TM], etc.) denotes a Novell trademark.
+A trademark symbol ($^{\mathbb{R}}$, TM , etc.) denotes a Novell trademark.
 An asterisk () denotes a third-party trademark.

 When a single pathname can be written with a backslash for some platforms or a forward slash for other platforms, the pathname is presented with a backslash.
-Users of platforms that require a forward slash, such as UNIX, should use forward slashes as required by your software.
+Users of platforms that require a forward slash, such as Linux or UNIX, should use forward slashes as required by your software.